What You Need to Know About Brickmason or Blockmason

 - Fasten or fuse brick or other building material to structure with wire clamps, anchor holes, torch, or cement.

-When polled, Brickmasons and Blockmasons say the following skills are most frequently used in their jobs:
+These are the skills Brickmasons and Blockmasons say are the most useful in their careers:

 Coordination: Adjusting actions in relation to others' actions.